Williams Creek (British Columbia)

 The Sheephead Claim on Williams Creek, 1868.

 Williams Creek is an important historical gold mining creek in the Cariboo goldfields of the Central Interior of British Columbia, entering the Willow River between Barkerville and the town of Wells, which is at the headwaters of the Willow River.

 Williams Creek is named for Wilhelm Dietz, a Prussian sailor who was one of a party that set out from Lightning Creek and was the first to discover gold on this creek, which was quickly staked by his companions and soon after by others.
-Williams Creek because the most important and richest digging in the Cariboo goldfields, giving birth to the towns of Richfield, Barkerville and Cameronton, which collectively were also known as Williams Creek.
+Williams Creek became the most important and richest digging in the Cariboo goldfields, giving birth to the towns of Richfield, Barkerville and Camerontown, which collectively were also known as Williams Creek.
 Barkerville and Camerontown were named for two of Dietz's companions, Billy Barker and John Cameron, Barker being the most famous and at times the richest of the Cariboo gold miners.
 Dietz's claim was not a money-maker and he died in poverty.